Generic selectors

 Research & leadership

-In the UK, education levels and qualification levels often overlap, but they serve different purposes.
+In the UK, education and qualification levels often overlap, but serve different purposes.

 • Education levels refer to the general stages of learning, from primary school to university and beyond.

-• Qualification levels, on the other hand, measure the difficulty, depth, and academic or vocational focus of a specific course.
+• Qualification levels, on the other hand, measure a specific course’s difficulty, depth, and academic or vocational focus.

 Early & Secondary Education